protontypes/LibreSelery/README.md

 5. creates custom funding distribution weights based on the contribution rating of various projects: Minimum contribution, activity, ...
 6. adds the weights to the combined weight used for different distribution splitting behaviors.
 7. distributes the funding between the contributors based on the selected split behavior.
-8. pays out cryptocurrency to the selected contributors' email addresses via the Coinbase API.
+8. pays out cryptocurrency to the selected contributor's email addresses via the Coinbase API.
 Contributors without a Coinbase account will receive an email to claim the donation.
-9. generates automatically a dotation and transaction visualization website in your GitHub wiki.
+9. automatically generates a dotation and transaction visualization website in your GitHub wiki.

 <a href="https://asciinema.org/a/353518">